My History As A Writer & What's Next?

 Except, not really.

 The first time I remember writing down a story was in elementary school.
-I had a dream about a prince on a pegasus, so I got a notebook, and starting scribbling all of it down.
+I had a dream about a prince on a pegasus, so I got a notebook, and started scribbling all of it down.
 After this, the next time I wrote a story was years later, also in elementary, where I wrote a short story about a girl in high school that fell for a vampire.

 Clearly, I was ahead of my time.